rowellpica/rowell-server-setup-guides/guides/initial-server-setup-ubuntu16.md

 # sudo systemctl status mongod
 ```

-Use Studio 3T to add an admin user
+Use Studio 3T to add an admin user.
+You can download it from [here](https://studio3t.com/).

 Enable Authentication
 ```